 A common example in which a duty of care is owed is when an individual is operating a motor vehicle.
 As a motorist, an individual owes a duty of care not only to other drivers, but to all other road users.
 This requirement can be traced back as far as 1832 when Boss v Litton determined that “all persons, paralytic as well as others, have a right to walk on the road and are entitled to the reasonable care on the part of persons driving carriages upon it.”

-Individuals are not the only ones who can owe a duty of care.
+Individuals are not the only ones who can owe a duty of care under the law.
 The law requires that the same standard be applied to business and organizations when certain relationships are established.
 Some examples of business duty of care include: